grisu/gricli/USAGE.md

 Displays all details about a queue.

-Beware that the queue you are querying about needs to be available for your currently setup environment (package, group,...).
+Please be aware that the queue you are querying needs to be available for your currently setup environment.

+The current environment is the group you set, the application package and version you choose (if any), as well as the walltime, number of CPUs and memory (RAM).

 Parameters: